Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Samsung Health gets the round because once you have activated this feature, the app automatically tracks your time by monitoring the device screen-off timing.

 It sends you a notification with the recorded time in the morning.
-Just tap the notification to record the data and click the “record” button.
+Tap the notification to record the data.

 Winner: Samsung Health